 Having the entire series on Switch would be a dream come true for many fans, and alongside Metroid Dread it would act as a perfect apology to desperate fans following the delay of Metroid Prime 4.
-Metroid Prime Trilogy HD on Switch seems like an open goal, but will Nintendo tap it in?
+Getting all three Prime games on Switch seems like an open goal, but will Nintendo tap it in?
 Fingers crossed.

 When will Metroid Prime 4 be released?

 Well, video games take a long time to gestate.
 For a game of Metroid Prime 4's stature, three years would seem to be the minimum amount of time required to get it off the ground and released, although it could easily take much longer.
-It appears that very little if anything was salvaged from Bandai Namco's time on the game, so assuming Retro started from scratch, 2022 or even 2023 would seem to be a relatively realistic release window at this point.
+It appears that very little if anything was salvaged from Bandai Namco's time on the game, so assuming Retro started from scratch, 2023 would seem to be a relatively realistic release window, but so would 2024 or 2025 at this point.
+Game development takes time.